-Learn how to develop the right type of email list that will deliver an amazing return on investment and help you grow your customer base.
+Wondering how to build an email list from scratch or continue to add quality subscribers?
+Learn how to develop a healthy email list that will deliver an amazing return on investment and help you grow your customer base.

 Email is the most effective marketing channel on the planet because you get to talk directly to the people who want to hear from you.
 This opens up amazing opportunities to build relationships and sell your products and services.
-But before you jump for joy, there is one major hurdle — building a high-quality email list.
+But before you jump for joy, there is 1 major hurdle—building a high-quality email list.

-Your subscribers are the lifeblood of your email marketing.
+Your subscribers are the lifeblood of your email marketing strategy.
 You need to grow your list to keep your campaigns healthy.
-How?